go-vela/site/content/reference/yaml/_index.md

 ## Terminology Check

-Whether you are a YAML expert or a novice here is some quick terminology that is used without the Vela reference documentation you should be aware of:
+Whether you are a YAML expert or a novice, here is some quick terminology that you should be aware of:

 {{% alert title="Tip:" color="info" %}}
 You can get feedback directly on your `.vela.yml` or `.vela.yaml` pipelines in your IDE with the available [JSON Schema](/docs/usage/schema/).